cdslaborg/paramonte/src/interface/C/README.md

 ## Quick start

 + Go to the [release page of the ParaMonte library on GitHub](https://github.com/cdslaborg/paramonte/releases),
-+ Decide on the parallelism paradigm that you want to use: serial / MPI (the Coarray Fortran implementation is not available as a prebuilt dynamic library),
++ Decide on the parallelism paradigm that you want to use: serial / MPI,
 + Decide on the Operating System (OS) on which you want to run the ParaMonte simulations: Windows / macOS / Linux,
 + Learn about the naming convention used for the ParaMonte prebuilt libraries [here](https://www.cdslab.org/paramonte/notes/installation/readme/#naming-convention-used-for-paramonte-library-builds),
 + Download the prebuilt ParaMonte library of your choice based on the decisions you have made in the above,